 But here is the uncomfortable truth that has followed BPC-157 for three decades: every piece of human evidence to date has been anecdotal or uncontrolled.
 The three published human studies — totaling roughly 30 participants — had no placebo groups, no blinding, and all came from the same lead author.[8]
 That is not the kind of evidence that tells you whether something actually works or whether people are experiencing placebo effects, natural healing timelines, or confirmation bias.

-To understand why this RCT matters, consider the current state of BPC-157 research.
+To understand why this correction matters, consider the current state of BPC-157 research.
 The preclinical literature is extensive — but it comes with an important asterisk.

 The overwhelming majority of BPC-157 studies originate from a single laboratory: Predrag Sikiric and colleagues at the University of Zagreb, Croatia.[6][4]
 This group has done foundational work, and their findings are consistent across dozens of animal models.
 But in science, independent replication is what separates promising hypotheses from established facts.
 For BPC-157, that independent replication has been limited.
 One notable exception is Chang et al. at Chang Gung University in Taiwan, who confirmed tendon healing mechanisms in vitro — but full in vivo replication from independent labs remains sparse.[7]